Bashton19/Database-Systems-Assignment/README.md

 # Database-Systems-Assignment-1
-Creating of database and tables with integrity constraints, ALTER statements and DML statements,
+Creation of database and tables with integrity constraints, ALTER statements and DML statements,